LibertyQuinzel/RESEARCH_LAB_MANAGEMENT_SYSTEM/README.md

-# DMSD_PROJECT (DMSD_V2)

-Lightweight device/member/project management CLI for local use.
+#RESEARCH LAB MANAGEMENT SYSTEM
 This repository provides a small Python-based management system with modules for equipment, members, projects and reporting.
 It exposes a simple interactive menu (`menu.py`) to perform operations.

 ## Requirements

 - Python 3.8+ (3.10+ recommended)
-- No external dependencies required by default (check `requirements.txt` if you add one)
+- No external dependencies required by default.
+- PostgreSQL

 ## Quick start